Header Ads Widget

 • Side leg raises

-Incorporate short balance drills into daily life, such as standing on one leg while brushing your teeth.
+Try adding balance drills into daily habits—for example, stand on one leg while brushing your teeth.

 • 2 days of strength training